ppsmk388/GED/README.md

 **3.2 Graph denoise**

-This script generates denoise the preference graph by  weak evaluators to select the final tuning data.
+This script generates denoise the preference graph by  single evaluators to select the final tuning data.

 ```bash
 ./denoise_model_rank.sh \